kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 candidates for a PSF of a mid- or leaf-level node are its parent PSF, its own PSF estimate and the PSF of its sibling node if it is reliable.

-Probably incorrect PSFs are detected by assuming that these PSFs are mostly noisy and have dense values.
+Unreliable PSFs are detected by assuming that these PSFs are mostly noisy and have dense values.
 This can be expressed using the following entropy for the blur kernel *k*: